How does chloramphenicol work?

 When will I feel better?

 For most eye infections, you should notice an improvement within 2 days.
-For ear infections, you'll notice improvement within a few days.
+For ear infections, you'll notice an improvement within a few days.

 Can I use chloramphenicol if I wear contact lenses?

-If you usually wear contact lenses, do not wear them while you're using chloramphenicol eyedrops or ointment.
+If you usually wear contact lenses, do not wear them while you're using chloramphenicol eye drops or ointment.

-If you use soft contact lenses, do not wear them for 24 hours after finishing your course of eyedrops or ointment.
+If you use soft contact lenses, wait for 24 hours after your last dose of eye drops or ointment before using your contact lenses again.

-What's the difference between using chloramphenicol eyedrops and ointment?
+What's the difference between using chloramphenicol eye drops and ointment?

-Your doctor or pharmacist can tell you whether the eyedrops or ointment are best for you.
+Your doctor or pharmacist can tell you whether the eye drops or ointment are best for you.

-Are prescription chloramphenicol eyedrops different to the ones you can buy?
+Are prescription chloramphenicol eye drops different to the ones you can buy?

-The chloramphenicol eyedrops and eye ointment on sale in pharmacies are exactly the same strength as the ones on prescription.
+The chloramphenicol eye drops and eye ointment on sale in pharmacies are exactly the same strength as the ones on prescription.
 The only difference is in the name and the packaging.

 Will it give me thrush?